Arsybai/sayuDB/README.md

 ---
 # Preface
-### 1. What is easyDB
+### 1. What is sayuDB
-EasyDB is an database management system based on python and JSON.
+sayuDB is an database management system based on python and JSON.
 Developed at Clee Ltd. This project actually for personal purpose only but for some reason I publish it.
 It supports a large part of the SQL standard feature

 # Tutorial